weumn00b/Reversing/ReversingLinuxModules.md

 ### **What is the XOR key used to obfuscate the keys? (e.g. 0x01, 0x32)**
 ---

-This question is a little harder.
+This question is more difficult.
 The function to focus on is `spy_cb`, as this is what is doing the obfuscation.
 In the function, there appears to be a lot of math, but the `do{}` statement is where all the heavy lifting is done.

  ![Pasted image 20241216223820](https://github.com/user-attachments/assets/96f6e114-f831-4846-950c-832778a310c3)